 “How do we move forward from here?”
 I asked.

+The settee shifted beneath me.
+I opened my eyes and saw him settle into the far side of it, one knee resting on the cushions as he turned toward us.
+Verbal consent was what he was after, in the presence of a witness.
 A month, a week, even a day before, I would have declined this proposition, falling prey to my fear and distrust.
 But so much had changed in the past few hours that my head still spun from all the revelations.
-While part of me still worried that physical intimacy might ruin the friendships I had forged with these men, another part decided that it was worth the risk.
+While part of me worried that physical intimacy might ruin the friendships I had forged with these men, another part decided that it was worth the risk.
 Happiness.
 That was what had been missing from my life.
 I would be a self-sacrificing fool to let a chance at it slip through my fingers now, regardless of the risks I must take in pursuit of it.

 “I want to move forward from here,” I said.

 “Then we should proceed slowly and carefully,” Henry said.
 “It’s one thing to verbalize our attraction to each other, another thing entirely to act upon it.
 Kit, I take it you’re a virgin?”

 I nodded up at him.

-“And how much do you know of physical intimacy?”
+“How much do you know of physical intimacy?”